VatoQv/node.js-course-LFW111x/chapter 2. service mocking/README.md

-Steps to run the app:
+How to run:

-Open two terminal windows, both with the current working directory set to project's root folder.
+Open two terminal windows.
-In the first terminal window, we'll start our server like so:
+In the first terminal set the current working directory to project folder(chapter2....) and run:

-    node server.js

-When we run this command, the process will remain open and there should be no output.
-In the second terminal window, we'll serve our files:

     serve -p 5050 static
+In the second terminal set the current working directory to the mock-srv folder and execute:
+    npm run dev